Gifts for Cancer Patients

 My friend went to Target or wherever and got a bunch of basic cotton shirts.
 She cut an entire side off each of them and velcroed them back together.
 That way I didn’t have to ask the nurses to take out my IV if I wanted to shower.
 I could just take the shirt off, wrap my arm and shower.

 A basic gift card may be just the thing to cheer up a friend dealing with cancer with a well-deserved night out at the movies or a restaurant.
 Gift cards can also help patients fill a crucial gap in their day-to-day needs.
-Breast cancer survivor, Caitlin James, suggests:
+Breast cancer survivor, Caitlin J., suggests:

 Hospital rooms are often chilly, especially for cancer patients undergoing chemo or other treatment.
 A colorful, warm blanket can help warm the patient’s body and spirts at the same time.
-As leukemia survivor Casey Head explains:
+As leukemia survivor Casey H. explains:

 There’s just something about getting a physical letter.
 In this age of technology, emails, texts and direct messages are king.
 That can make receiving a letter even more special.
-Hodgkin lymphoma survivor Lauren Chiarello says that the letters she received encouraged her.
+Hodgkin lymphoma survivor Lauren C. says that the letters she received encouraged her.